kinetiknz/pyweek/README.txt

 LICENSE:

-This game skellington is placed in the Public Domain.
+This game is placed under the ISC license.
+See LICENSE.txt for the complete license text.